Mainfrezzer/docker-duckdns/README.md

-This is a Fork of https://github.com/linuxserver/docker-duckdns which i modified to add Dual-Stack support and ipv6 only support.
+This is a Fork of https://github.com/linuxserver/docker-duckdns which i modified to add Dual-Stack support and ipv6 only support, without the need of a dns query.

 This is just meant to be a personal fork for my servers, but if you need the modification, i gladly share it.
 Otherwise head over to https://github.com/linuxserver/docker-duckdns